pedrojunqueira/da-100/README.md

 This are my notes as I cover the DA-100 exam curriculum

+Includes all updates for the [latest syllabus](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE4qlRu) to be effective from March 23rd 2021

 ## Prepare the Data (20-25%)

 ### Get data from different data sources

 Azure Doc: [Get Data](https://docs.microsoft.com/en-gb/learn/modules/get-data/)

+- Importing documents
 - Documents are flat files with no Hierarchy all data is in a single file with the same structure (.csv, .txt, xlsx)
 - Flat files (documents) can be imported from
 	- Local